snarky-snark/home-assistant-variables/README.md

   Defines the units of measurement of the variable, if any.
 This will also influence the graphical presentation in the history visualization as a continuous value.
-Variables with missing `unit_of_measurement` are showing as discrete values.
+Variables with missing `unit_of_measurement` are shown as discrete values.

   Default value:
   None